corrily/integration-examples/README.md

 ## API Integration
-(Retrieve user-specific prices by making API requests to Corrily from your back-end)
+Retrieve user-specific prices by making API requests to Corrily from your back-end.

 1. Stripe Golang example ([link](api-integration/stripe-golang))